-Bulls big man Robin Lopez said he’s not looking to make waves on buyout demands
+Bulls big man Robin Lopez not looking to make waves with buyout demands

 Subscribe for unlimited digital access.

 Subscribe for unlimited digital access.
 Try one month for $1!

 NEW YORK — Robin Lopez is a veteran of 11 seasons.

 He hasn’t rocked the boat before, so why would he start now?